What is biogas? A green energy source with many benefits

 Biogas is regarded to be CO2 neutral, since it only emits the amount of CO2 provided by plants used for the biogas plant in the form of slurry, energy crops and waste products absorbed during growth.
 However, by burning and utilizing the biogas, methane and nitrous oxide are eliminated and not emitted with the slurry, and these gases are up to 35 times more harmful for the atmosphere than CO2.

 Environmental benefits from biogas production

 Biogas is a sustainable and CO2 neutral energy form.
 No fossil carbon is emitted when burning biogas as it is the case with coal, oil and natural gas.
 The significant greenhouses gases methane and nitrous oxide are further collected and utilised.
 These gases are formed, when livestock manure is spread on fields without being processed in biogas plants.
 This makes the production of biogas the cheapest solution for reducing agricultural greenhouse gas emissions.

 Another important factor is that degassed livestock manure has higher nitrogen energy efficiency on plants than unprocessed livestock manure, meaning that plants more easily absorb the nutrients in degassed livestock manure.
 The use of biogas therefore results in reduced nitrogen stripping into our groundwater.

-Financial benefits when investing in a biogas plant
+Financial benefits when investing in a Lundsby biogas plant

-Agriculture traditionally produces grain, meat and milk.
-In Denmark, we have for the past 100 years been leading in producing these goods of high quality by means of environmental responsible processes.
-However, globalisation has resulted in agriculture being increasingly dependent on the world market and market prices, constituting a huge challenge for most companies.
+Agriculture traditionally produces grain, meat, and milk.
+In Denmark, we have for the past 100 years been leading in producing these goods of high quality by means of environmentally responsible processes.
+However, globalization has resulted in agriculture being increasingly dependent on the world market and market prices, constituting a huge challenge for most farms.